blurpy/8-bit-computer/hardware.md

   * Green/Red mode: for showing the mode.
 Green for run mode and red for programming mode.
   * 4x Yellow address LEDs: shows the current 4-bit address in the selected mode.
 * Control signals
-  * MI: store a 4-bit address from the bus in the MAR.
+  * MI: store a 4-bit address from the bus in the MAR, on the next clock tick.

 ## Random Access Memory (RAM)